threatwinds/api-docs/search/advanced-search.md

 * **AdvancedSearch** body _object_ (required)
   The advanced search query parameters.

-> Note: You must use either the Authorization header OR the API key and secret combination.
+> Note: you must use either the Authorization header OR the API key and secret combination.
 For more details on authentication, see the [Authentication](/auth) documentation.

 ## Request